MatthewEskolin/TogglBudget/README.md

 API documentation canbe found here https://github.com/toggl/toggl_api_docs

+04/02/2022
+Calculate How much time logged in ALL workspaces or only selected workspaces

 ## TODO
 -Come up with a name for this App before integrating with Toggl